iteego/glasir.pkg.base/README.md

   * clone this repository
   * delete the .git directory from the cloned repository
+  * you probably want to remove or modify the README.md file (this text)
   * rename the cloned directory 'glasir.pkg.base' to correspond to the artifact you want to create a glasir.pkg for.
 Example: for ATG10.0.3 rename the directory to 'glasir.pkg.atg-10.0.3'